valerieniloinsigh31/footnote-app/README.md

 I checked in with my tutor the next day and after all of the rework, it was revealed the env.py file and installations needed to be redone due to me having opened the code using gitpod as opposed to the pinned workspaces platform.
 A lesson learned the hard way!

-  A couple of tricks for this was i used the reveal config vars in Heroku to inform me what to input in my env.py file and I recursivrly installed the needed packages form the requirements.txt file using the following command:
+  A couple of shortcuts for this was I used the reveal config vars in Heroku to inform me what to input in my env.py file and I recursivrly installed the needed packages form the requirements.txt file using the following command:

   pip3 install -r requirements.txt